guatzin818/www/Installation-Guide.md

 cmake --build . --target ALL_BUILD --config Release
 ```

-Note: Doesn't support build mpi version by MinGW due to the miss of MPI Library in MinGW.
+Note: Build mpi version by MinGW is not supported due to the miss of MPI Library in MinGW.

 ### Linux

 You need to install [OpenMPI](https://www.open-mpi.org/) first.

-Then run following:
+Then run:

 ```
 git clone --recursive https://github.com/Microsoft/LightGBM ; cd LightGBM